Kotti/Kotti/docs/developing/advanced/blobs.rst

 needs to be taken when testing features that involve saving data into ``UploadedFileField`` columns.

-``UploadedFileField`` columns always require having at least one depot file storage configured.
+``UploadedFileField`` columns require having at least one depot file storage configured.
 You can use a fixture called ``filedepot`` to have a mock file storage available for your tests.

-If you're developing new file depot storages you should use the ``no_filedepots`` fixture, which resets the configured depots for the test run and restores the default depots back, as a teardown.
+If you're developing new depot file storages you should use the ``no_filedepots`` fixture, which resets the configured depots for the test run and restores the default depots back, as a teardown.